The Mountain (1849): History

 After 1848, the Odilon Barrot's Party of Order-backed government sought to repress protests against alcohol excises and the 45 centime land tax as well as demand for cheap credit and other grievances.
 The Democratic Socialists clandestinely organized this dissent in the face of press censorship, restrictions on political meetings and harassment.
+Prior to the founding of The Mountain, the Solidarité républicaine organized early dissent among radical republicans.
 The Mountain's broader strategy was to prepare for the 1852 legislative and presidential elections by continuing to espouse its 'utopian' Christian socialist message alongside attempts to politicize the three million voters who had been disenfranchised in 1850 despite the Republic's constitution proclaiming universal manhood suffrage.
 Karl Marx again found cause for criticism, accusing The Mountain of impotently "prophesying future victories".
 On the 1849 legislative election, there were more votes cast for The Mountain candidates than for Ledru-Rollin (Democratic Socialist) and Raspail (Socialist) combined in the 1848 presidential election.

 The causes behind The Mountain's success amongst particular demographics are disputed.
 Ted Margadant, Peter McPhee and John M. Merriman have argued that the peasant vote signalled an acceptance of modernization whilst Max Weber, Peter M. Jones and Alain Corbin have argued that peasant support was typical, even if the provincial rivalries and support for negative demands such as low taxation present were cloaked in urban political lexicon.
 Robert Tombs has pointed out that the demands of voters were expressed in a number of different ways and that support was fleeting (wine growers were also prepared to back Louis-Napoléon Bonaparte or the Bourbons to get excise duties cut) and that peasants in the south-west and Massif Central who backed The Mountain also accepted Bonaparte after his coup d'état of 1851 and the end of the Second Republic.

 For the remainder of the Second Empire, Bonaparte found the core of his support lay in the peasantry.
 Resistance to the coup d'état was most strongly present in the normally republican regions, again suggesting continuity.
 When in the most widespread popular uprising of the 19th century they organized protests against the coup d'état that numbered 100,000 strong, it was in mainly Protestant areas that The Mountain derived its most cohesive support.